Melanchroia

 Appearance

-exhibit bold aposematic coloration: predominantly black with contrasting or red markings.
-M. chephise has black wings with white and white-tipped margins.
+exhibit bold aposematic coloration: predominantly black wings with contrasting white or red markings.
+M. chephise has black wings with white patches and white-tipped margins.
 Body is slender with narrow wings held flat at rest.
-Adults are and active during daylight hours. are colorful with gregarious habits.
+Adults are and active during daylight hours.
+Larvae are colorful caterpillars with gregarious habits.

 Habitat